EvanGCowan/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial provides a comprehensive guide to understanding the complete lifecycle of a ticket in osTicket, covering ticket creation, assignment, communication, status updates, resolution, and closure.
+Geared towards beginners, this tutorial offers a screenshot walkthrough of the entire ticket lifecycle in osTicket.
+You'll see how to create, assign, communicate, and close tickets effectively, ensuring a smooth support process for both agents and customers.<br />

 <h2>Environments and Technologies Used</h2>